-This book is a memoir focusing on Aunty Kerry’s life and family, as Aboriginal people surviving during the 50s, 60s and 70s, when the paddocks meant the difference between going hungry or having a roof over your head.
-In those days Aboriginal people were paid just ten cents a pound for cherries, while non-Aboriginal people were paid twenty.
-Aunty Kerry grew up in humpies, tents and run-down train carriages, working from a very young age to help our family to earn ‘an honest living.’
+For so many Aboriginal people surviving during the 50s, 60s and 70s, fruit-picking meant the difference between going hungry or having a roof over your head.
+In those days, Aboriginal people were paid just ten cents a pound for cherries, while non-Aboriginal people were paid twenty.
+Aunty Kerry grew up in corrugated tin huts, tents and run-down train carriages, working from a very young age to help her family to earn ‘an honest living’.
 Their life was one of hard but determined work, and family unity gave them the strength and dignity to continue.
-Their greatest strength in surviving the Protectors, the White Australia Policy and the everyday racism that we faced, was Mummy and their identity as Aboriginal people.
+Their greatest strength in surviving the Protectors, the White Australia Policy and the everyday racism that they faced, was Mummy and their identity as Aboriginal people.